What is Optiray and how is it used?

 In clinical trials involving 311 patients for pediatric angiocardiography, contrast enhanced computed tomographic imaging of the head and body, and intravenous excretory urography; 6% of patients reported an adverse reactions, with the most common adverse reactions being nausea and fever.
 Adverse reactions reported were similar in quality and frequency to the adverse events reported by adults..

 The following adverse drug reactions have been reported during post-approval use of Optiray.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate frequency.

-Endocrine: Thyroid function tests indicative of hypothyroidism or transient thyroid suppression have been uncommonly reported following iodinated contrast media administration to adult and pediatric patients, including infants.
-Some patients were treated for hypothyroidism.
+Endocrine disorders: thyroid function tests indicative of hypothyroidism or transient thyroid suppression have been uncommonly reported following iodinated contrast media administration to adult and pediatric patients, including infants, some patients were treated for hypothyroidism.

-Renal toxicity has been reported in a few patients with liver dysfunction who were given oral cholecystographic agents followed by intravascular contrast agents.
-Administration of any intravascular contrast agent should therefore be postponed in patients who have recently received a cholecystographic contrast agent.
+Renal toxicity has been reported in patients with liver impairment who were given oral cholecystographic agents followed by intravascular contrast agents.
+Administration of Optiray should be postponed in patients who have recently received a cholecystographic contrast agent.